Want to know where locals eat in Rome?

 Campo dei Fiori is one of those neighborhoods famous for places to eat and drink.

-Most of these places, especially right on the square, are are pretty touristy.
+Most of these places, especially right on the square, are pretty touristy.

-(There are only a couple right on the square where locals eat in Rome - Antica Hostaria Romanesca and Forno Campo de Fiori.)
+(There are only a couple right on the square where locals tend to go - Antica Hostaria Romanesca and Forno Campo de Fiori.)

-If you head away from the square and meander down the little cobblestone streets, you will find some more spots where locals eat in Rome.
+If you head away from the square and meander down the little cobblestone streets, you will find some more local spots.

 Here are our favorites: